konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     ./bin/muscle -in  RF00083.fa -out RF00083_aligned.fa

-This should take just a moment.
 Now we have the alignments stored in `RF00083_aligned.fa`.

 ## Very, very basic scripting